Julioccs95/STAT468/README.md

 - Activate the virtual environment by typing in the command prompt: (Set-ExecutionPolicy -Scope Process -ExecutionPolicy RemoteSigned) ; (& *venv direcrory path*\Scripts\Activate.ps1)
 eg: For me it looks like (Set-ExecutionPolicy -Scope Process -ExecutionPolicy RemoteSigned) ; (& c:\Users\~.venv\Scripts\Activate.ps1)

- -What does this do?
-It activates the virtual environment meaning that it will now essentially be able to use the packages installed into the environment when needed for the current working directory.
+ -  **What does this do?** It activates the virtual environment meaning that it will now essentially be able to use the packages installed into the environment when needed for the current working directory.

 - Now run the following command: "pip install -r requirements.txt" What does this do?
 This downloads all of the packages from the requirements text file.